 Because the NEDS is a stratified sample, proper statistical techniques must be used to calculate standard errors and confidence intervals.
 For detailed instructions, refer to the HCUP Methods Series report #2003-02, Calculating Nationwide Inpatient Sample (NIS) Variances for Data Years 2011 and Earlier, on the HCUP-US website.
-Prior to 2012, the NIS used a stratified sample design similar to the NEDS, so techniques appropriate for the NIS prior to 2012 are also appropriate for the NEDS.
+The NEDS uses a stratified sampling design similar to the HCUP NIS prior to 2012, so techniques appropriate for the NIS prior to 2012 are also appropriate for the NEDS.